Kileak/CTF/2017/codegate/pwn/hunting/readme.md

 One of the most common examples of how **not** to implement "thread safety".
 Since we're multi-threading, the attack thread can suspend on every instruction, letting other threads (like the main thread) do something.

-The attack thread will then check, if we're using a skill below or equal "4", and if so, subtracts its damage value from the boss hp (calling cdqe before, converting the damage value into a signed 64 bit value).
+The attack thread will then check, if we're using a skill below or equal "4", and if so, subtracts its damage value from the boss hp (**calling cdqe before, converting the damage value into a signed 64 bit value**).
 If we're using a skill above 4 it won't convert the damage value and use the value as it is.

 This means, if we're using icesword, the binary is using the second damage calculation, interpreting the value as 64 bit 0xFFFFFFFF (resulting in 4294967295 damage, which means nothing to the current boss hp).
 But if we would be able to get it to use the first calculation it would convert the damage of icesword to a qword resulting in a 64 bit 0xFFFFFFFFFFFFFFFF (resulting in -1 damage, which would then be suctracted, and thus gets **added** onto the boss hp).

-Since the boss has  0x7FFFFFFFFFFFFFFF (9223372036854775807) HP  , adding 1 to it would let it "overflow" to 0x8000000000000000 (-9223372036854775808) HP, killing him instantenously.
+Since the boss has  0x7FFFFFFFFFFFFFFF (9223372036854775807) HP  , adding 1 to it, would let it "overflow" to 0x8000000000000000 (-9223372036854775808) HP, killing him instantenously.

 So what we need to do: